Pacific Southwest, Region 9

 Serving: Arizona, California, Hawaii, Nevada, Pacific Islands, Tribal Nations

-Adaptation is the way that we minimize damage and loss that could result from climate change by reducing the vulnerability of our natural and human systems.
+Adaptation is how we minimize the damage and loss that could result from climate change.
+We adapt by reducing the vulnerability of our human communities and our natural systems.

 State Adaptation Activities

 Hawai'i state government passed a legislative bill in June 2014, that created an interagency climate adaptation committee to develop a report on the likely impacts of sea level rise between now and the year 2050.

 California has updated its adaptation planning with the July 2014 Safeguarding California Plan that guides state decision makers to incorporate climate adaptation into their work, identifies progress and provides climate adaptation recommendations.
 The Plan addresses nine sectors: agriculture, biodiversity & habitat, emergency management, energy, forestry, ocean & coastal ecosystems & resources, public health, transportation, and water.

 - Climate Change Handbook for Regional Water Planning

 - Pacific Islands Climate.org